Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

 where $\mathcal{H}^2 = ({\dot a}/a)^2 = (\rho_{\phi}+ \rho_{R})/3M^2_P$.
 At this moment, it is pertinent to define the temperature $T(a)$ connected to the $\rho_R$ by the relation

-$T$ can therefore be estimated as a solution to the coupled Eqs. \ref{rho-eq} whose variation with the relative scale factor ($a_{end}$ is the scale factor at the end of inflation, considered as a mere reference point and is set to unity) is presented in the top panel of Fig. {\ref{fig:2}}.
+$T$ can therefore be estimated as a solution to the coupled Eqs. ~\eqref{rho-eq} whose variation with the relative scale factor ($a_{end}$ is the scale factor at the end of inflation, considered as a mere reference point) is presented in the top panel of Fig. {\ref{fig:2}} with $y^f_{\phi} = 1.5 \times 10^{-6}$ (with $g_f = 30$ kept throughout).
 Note that during the onset of reheating, $\mathcal{H}$ has the sole contribution from $\rho_{\phi}$.
-However, as soon as the light decay products of $\phi$ thermalizes\footnote{We presume left handed fermions (members of $SU(2)_L$ doublets) are in equilibrium as soon as they produced.}, $\rho_R$ gets growing sharply and correspondingly a maximum temperature $T_{\text{Max}}$ is attained.
+However, as soon as the light decay products of $\phi$ thermalizes, $\rho_R$ gets growing sharply and correspondingly a maximum temperature $T_{\text{Max}}$ is attained.
 After this, $\rho_R$ decreases slowly (as $\phi$ being decayed, $\rho_{\phi}$ diminishes) and finally a stage is reached where $\rho_R$ eventually becomes equal to $\rho_{\phi}$ and starts dominating thereafter.
 This boundary is marked as the reheating temperature $T_{\text{RH}}$.

-We now infer that provided the reheating temperature is smaller than the standard charged lepton equilibration temperature $T^*_{0(\alpha)}$ for a specific flavor, the epoch in which this equilibration (by equating $\langle \Gamma_{\alpha} \rangle$ with $\mathcal{H}$) happens may actually experience the era between $T_{\text{Max}}$ and $T_{\text{RH}}$.
-The relatively fast expansion of the Universe in this era will obviously affect the Eq. \ref{eq-temp} where the $r.h.s$ needs to be replaced with $\mathcal{H}(T)$ that depends on both $\rho_{\phi}$ and $\rho_{R}$.
-The modified $\langle \Gamma_{\alpha} \rangle/{\mathcal{H}}$ is therefore plotted against $T$ in Fig. \ref{gamma-by-H} indicated by the dashed lines.
-As expected, prior to entering into the radiation-dominated phase, it depicts a non-standard behavior (slope is different within $T_{\text{Max}}$ and $T_{\text{RH}}$) as shown in Fig. \ref{gamma-by-H}, separately for three flavors of charged leptons.
-This is a new observation in our work.
+We now infer that provided the reheating temperature $T_{\rm{RH}}$ is smaller than the standard charged lepton Yukawa ET, $T^*_{0(\alpha)}$, for a specific flavor $\alpha$, the epoch in which this equilibration (by equating $\langle \Gamma_{\alpha} \rangle$ with $\mathcal{H}$) happens may actually experience the era between $T_{\text{Max}}$ and $T_{\text{RH}}$.
+The relatively faster expansion of the Universe in this era will obviously affect the $r.h.s$ of Eq.~\eqref{eq-temp} so as to replace it with ${\mathcal{H}}$ which now depends on both $\rho_{\phi}$ and $\rho_{R}$.
+Using the $\rho_{\phi}$ and $\rho_R$ information obtained from Fig. {\ref{fig:2}} as input for ${\mathcal{H}}$, the modified $\langle \Gamma_{\alpha} \rangle/{\mathcal{H}}$ is plotted against $T$ in Fig. \ref{gamma-by-H} indicated by the dotted lines.
+As expected, prior to entering into the RD phase, it depicts a non-standard behavior (slope is different within $T_{\text{Max}}$ and $T_{\text{RH}}$) as shown in Fig. \ref{gamma-by-H}, separately for three flavors of charged leptons.
+This is a new observation in our work, hitherto unexplored in the literature.